On the capacity of deep generative networks for approximating distributions: Introduction

 \subsection{Our contributions}

-In this paper, we study the expressive power of neural networks for generating distributions.
-In particular, we answer the above questions by proving that ReLU neural networks can approximate distributions arbitrarily well in Wasserstein distances under certain mild conditions, and giving upper bounds of the approximation errors.
+In this paper, we study the expressive power of neural networks for generating distributions and provide some answers to the above questions.
+Specifically, for a low-dimensional probability distribution $\nu$ on $\bR^m$, we consider how well a high-dimensional probability distribution $\mu$ defined on $\bR^d$ can be approximated by the push-forward distribution $\phi_\# \nu$, using the ReLU neural network $\phi: \bR^m\to \bR^d$ as a transportation map.
+To quantify the approximation error, we consider three typical types of metrics (discrepancies) used in generative models: Wasserstein distances, maximum mean discrepancy (MMD) and $f$-divergences.

-Specifically, for a one-dimensional source distribution that is absolutely continuous and a target distribution that satisfies certain moment condition, we construct a neural network such that the push-forward measure of the source distribution via the constructed network is arbitrarily close to the target distribution in Wasserstein distances.
-Furthermore, it is shown that the approximation order only depends on the intrinsic dimension of the target distribution, which indicates that generative networks can overcome the curse of dimensionality.
+For Wasserstein distances and MMD, we construct a neural network $\phi$ such that the generated distribution $\phi_\# \nu$ is arbitrarily close to the target distribution $\mu$.
+Approximation error bounds are also obtained in terms of the width and depth of neural network.
+Comparing with existing works \citep{lee2017ability,bailey2018size,perekrestenko2020constructive,lu2020universal} on similar topics, our results only make very weak assumptions on the distributions: absolute continuity for source distribution $\nu$ and moment conditions for the target $\mu$.
+And we also allow the dimension of the source distribution to be different from the dimension of the target distribution.
+Furthermore, it is proved that the approximation orders in Wasserstein distances only depend on the intrinsic dimension of the target distribution, which indicates that generative networks can overcome the curse of dimensionality.
+To the best of our knowledge, this is the first result in distribution approximation by generative networks that shows the dependency on the intrinsic dimensionality of the target distribution.

-As a comparison, we also study approximation properties of generative networks when $f$-divergences are used as metrics of distributions.
-We prove that the dimension of the source distribution should be larger or equal to the dimension of the target distribution, otherwise the $f$-divergences of the target and the generated distribution are positive constants.
-Even when the dimension of the source distribution is equal to the intrinsic dimension of the target distribution, there exist some regular distributions that cannot be approximated using ReLU generative networks.
-The results suggest that, for deep generative models, $f$-divergences are less adequate as metrics of distributions than Wasserstein distances.
+For $f$-divergences, a similar argument as in \citep{arjovsky2017towards} shows that, when the dimension of the source distribution is smaller than the intrinsic dimension of the target distribution, the $f$-divergences of the target and the generated distributions are positive constants.
+Hence, in this case, it is impossible to approximate the target distribution using neural networks.
+Our results suggest that, from an approximation point of view, $f$-divergences are less adequate as metrics of distributions than Wasserstein distances and MMD for deep generative models.